Sign up to our weekly newsletter, RAIL Briefing

 CGI render of 08296 with Heidelberg Livery.
 ANTONIO SERBAN/POSITIVE TRACTION.

-“By offering a donor vehicle for conversion by the Positive Traction team we can capitalise on our existing assets and secure the long-term future of these powerful shunting locomotives in a sustainable way.”
+“By offering a donor vehicle for conversion by the Positive Traction team we can capitalise on our existing assets and secure the long-term future of these powerful shunting locomotives in a sustainable way,” he said.

-He also said the order is part of the firm’s commitment 2030 commitment to reduce scope 3 emissions in delivery transport by 15 per cent from its 2019 baseline, and be carbon neutral by 2050.
+Heidelberg Materials has a commitment to reduce scope 3 emissions in delivery transport by 15 per cent by 2030 from its 2019 baseline, and be carbon neutral by 2050.

 The prototype had two battery pods whereas the first production example will be equipped with six, giving more than 600kWhrs of available energy.
 Positive Traction said this will allow it to complete a full shift where it’s constantly being used with plenty of power left.
 Other changes include redesigned traction and auxiliary units.